2 LED Flasher Light Using IC 555 - Electronics circuits Hookup - Made Easy

 • 6V Battery

-you can understand the pin connections from the IC 555 datasheet available online.
+You can understand the pin connections from the IC 555 datasheet available online.

 Know the design of the circuit